 The Company's registered office is Republic square, Mtatsminda district, Tbilisi, Georgia and the Company's identification number is 404535240.

-In 2023, the Company has issued a USD 40 million bond on the Georgian Stock Exchange (see note 9).
+In 2023, the Company has issued a USD 40 million bond on the Georgian Stock Exchange, followed by a EUR 7 million bond issuance in 2024 (see Note 9).

 The owners of the Company are as follows: